gabrielbull/react-desktop/docs/windows/text-input.md

-defaultValue        | string       | Sets the default value of the input. hidden              | bool         | Sets the visibility of a component. label               | string       | Adds a label to the input. margin              | string       | Sets the outer margin of a component.<br/>__E.G.__ _"30px 20px"_ onChange            | function     | Callback function when the input changes. placeholder         | function     | Adds a placeholder to the input.
+defaultValue        | string       | Sets the default value of the input. hidden              | bool         | Sets the visibility of a component. label               | string       | Adds a label to the input. labelColor          | string, bool | Sets whether the label text is colored (bool) or sets the color of the label text (string). labelStyle          | object       | Custom styles for the label. margin              | string       | Sets the outer margin of a component.<br/>__E.G.__ _"30px 20px"_ onChange            | function     | Callback function when the input changes. placeholder         | function     | Adds a placeholder to the input.